mdykman/jconsole_for_android/assets/docs/android-readme.txt

 *** Android

-This Android package was created by Michael Dykman (mdykman@gmail.com) and is compatible with Android versions 2.1 and up.
+This Android package was created by Michael Dykman (mdykman@gmail.com) in 2012.
+It is licensed under GPL3.

+This package is compatible with Android versions 2.1 and up.

+Many thanks to Eric Iverson and JSoftware for providing the source code for the J7 engine as well as allowing the use of script, document and image resources to make this package.

 To enable the J-specific soft keyboard which is provided with this package, you must go to Settings/Languages and Keyboards to explicitly enable JKeyboard.
 Within the console app, long-pressing on the console screen will bring up a menu with the item "Input Method".
 That sub-menu will allow you select the newly-enabled JKeyboard.

  ** Addons under Android

-Pacman is broken in this release as it depends on the system having wget available.
+Pacman (the J package manager) is broken in this release as it depends on the system having wget available.
 Even if a binary for wget was bundled or already present on Android, it would be to no avail as non-rooted apps are prohibited from executing binaries, even if they are bundled within the calling application.

 As a strategy towards fixing this, two avenues suggest themselves: one could build an HTTP client in J using the socket library.